Quantum polar stabilizer codes based on polarization of pure quantum channel don't work for quantum computing: Stabilizer construction algorithms of quantum polar stabilizer codes

-In this paper, the primal QSC $\mathcal{E}$ that we consider is bit-flip channel, whose BTPM is the same as the TPM of classical BSC.
-We have proved the polarization of the MSLCI of quantum coordinate channels $\{\mathcal{E}_N^{(i)}\}$ in our previous work\cite{yi2021channel}.
-However, precisely computing the MSLCI of each coordinate channels $\mathcal{E}_N^{(i)}$ should first obtain the BTPM of each $\mathcal{E}_N^{(i)}$, which is exponential to code length $N$.
 As mentioned in Section \ref{2.4.1}, the Bhattacharyya parameter can also be used to measure quantum channel quality, and we can approximately estimate the Bhattacharyya parameter of each $\mathcal{E}_N^{(i)}$ by Eq. \eqref{QQCC recursion}.
-The detailed process of the stabilizer construction algorithm of QPSCs based on the ranking of channel quality of quantum coordinate channels is below,
+In CA algorithm, we use the Bhattacharyya parameter to rank channel quality.
+The detailed process of CA is as follows,